-The Deposit Insurance Corporation of Ontario (DICO) was provided a maximum \$400 million revolving credit facility to ensure DICO's capacity to address systematic difficulties in the credit union system or the failure of large institutions that require resources above those in the Deposit Insurance Reserve Fund (DIRF) which is currently valued at approximately \$190.1 million.
+The Deposit Insurance Corporation of Ontario (DICO) was provided a maximum \$400 million revolving credit facility to ensure DICO's capacity to address systematic difficulties in the credit union system or the failure of large institutions that require resources above those in the Deposit Insurance Reserve Fund (DIRF) which is currently valued at approximately \$169.5 million.
 All principal and interest is required to be repaid by December 31, 2029.
-As of March 31, 2015, DICO has not utilized this credit facility.
+As of March 31, 2014, DICO has not utilized this credit facility.

-The former Ontario Power Authority (OPA), now merged with the IESO into a new entity also called IESO, was provided a maximum \$975 million credit facility to primarily fund the Regulated Price Plan variance account.
+The Ontario Power Authority (OPA) was provided a maximum \$975 million credit facility to primarily fund the Regulated Price Plan variance account.
 This credit facility will expire on December 31, 2016.
-As at March 31, 2015, the new IESO has not drawn any funds from this facility.
+As at March 31, 2014, OPA has not drawn any funds from this facility.